 It takes a complete assessment of the patient and prioritization of the treatment of injuries.
 Aggressive fluid resuscitation is an important part of the therapy so as to treat hypovolemia, which is common in multiple trauma patients.
 After immediate resuscitation measures are done, there are other things to consider, including lowering the risk of infection and the treatment of the various injuries.
 Nutritional management is also important in how well a patient does in healing.

-If you or a loved one has suffered polytrauma as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 to set up a FREE consultation.
+If you or a loved one has suffered polytrauma as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, call us at 916.921.6400 for free, friendly advice.